Watch how Elon Musk’s Boring Company tunnels will move cars faster

 Weekly Roundup: FCC’s plan to revoke net neutrality, Uber defends tracking practices

 Just what does Elon Musk’s Boring Company want to accomplish?
-This might be our clearest picture yet – a video shown during Musk’s TEDTalk from Friday morning, which includes a rendering of a future underground transit network where cars travel on criss-crossing layers of tunnels that include sleds shuttling vehicles around on rails at around 130 mph.
+This might be our clearest picture yet – a video shown during Musk’s TEDTalk from Friday morning, which includes a rendering of a future underground transit network where cars travel on crisscrossing layers of tunnels that include sleds shuttling vehicles around on rails at around 130 mph.

 Musk’s vision includes parking spots that are actually elevator shaft entrances, where drivers can pull in and descend to the network below.
 Once underground, the car will travel along in a sled, merging with other tunnels and being integrated seamlessly into a network that includes other packets, all controlled by computer for maximum efficiency.